nsf/gocode/README.md

  - *autobuild*

    A boolean option.
 If **true**, gocode will try to automatically build out-of-date packages when their source files are modified, in order to obtain the freshest autocomplete results for them.
+This feature is experimental.
 Default: **false**.

 ### Debugging